 According to Forbes' calculations, Huntsville, Alabama, is the worst city in America for tornado damage.
 One of the largest tornado "outbreaks" in U.S. history occurred in Huntsville on April 27, 2011, when nine people were killed.
 Another Alabama city, Birmingham, ranked third on Forbes' list.
 The city suffered 109 tornado deaths between 1950 and 2012.
 Tuscaloosa, which was also heavily hit by the 2011 storm, was close behind in fourth place; the city lost 43 people during that storm.

-Jackson, Miss., was the second-worst city on the list.
-In fifth place was Little Rock, Ark., which experiences an average of 32 tornadoes every April.
+Jackson, Mississippi, was the second-worst city on the list.
+In fifth place was Little Rock, Arkansas, which experiences an average of 32 tornadoes every April.

 Atlanta, home of The Weather Channel (and where Mother Nature Network is based), ranked as the eighth worst city for tornadoes.
 Forbes calculated that the city has experienced at least 70 tornadoes since 1950.

 Also on the list were Tulsa, Oklahoma City, Wichita and Nashville.
 Most of these cities are not in the Plains areas traditionally equated with tornado activity.
 "Now we're becoming more aware of how tornado prone the Gulf Coast states are, especially from the Mississippi River east," said Forbes.

 The Weather Channel's article also includes videos on picking the safest rooms in your home during tornadoes, footage of some of the worst disasters, and a map of all tornado activity over the past 56 years.